cosmos/ibc-go/docs/middleware/callbacks/end-users.md

 # User Defined Gas Limit

-User defined gas limit was added to reasons:
+User defined gas limit was added for the following reasons:

 - To prevent callbacks from blocking packet lifecycle.
 - To prevent relayers from being able to DOS the callback execution by sending a packet with a low amount of gas.